 Splitting from a partner requires myriad financial adjustments.
 However, courts do not expect a lower earning partner to give up all the benefits of the lifestyle they enjoyed as a couple.
 When one partner leaves the relationship at a financial disadvantage, the courts often order the higher earning spouse to pay support at least temporarily.

-A Kawartha Lakes spousal support lawyer like Paul Riley could advise you about how much alimony might be appropriate in your circumstances.
-He could use his knowledge and skill to reach an agreement that reflects your goals, whether you seek support or hope to minimize your obligations.
+Our Kawartha Lakes spousal support lawyers could advise you about how much alimony might be appropriate in your circumstances.
+We could use his knowledge and skill to reach an agreement that reflects your goals, whether you seek support or hope to minimize your obligations.
 Call today.

 Paul Riley Law Office